 If you want to burn DVD from ISO image directly, you can use Disk Utility or the Command Line.
 Note that the burning ISO feature is now missing from Disk Utility since El Capitan (and it's now available in Finder on Mac OS X 10.11 and later).
 As the feature is no longer exists on newer macOS, check your computer system before you copy protected DVDs to DVD on Mac.
 For earlier versions, follow the guide below:

-- Insert a blank disc and launch Disk Utility.
+Step 1: Insert a blank writable disc into the Mac's disk drive and launch Disk Utility.

 If you have any problem, see how to fix Disk Utility won't copy DVD on Mac errors

 Option 3: Copy Protected DVD to DVD on Mac with Command Line

 Using the command line is another way to copy protected DVDs to DVD on a Mac from an ISO image.
 This method applies to any Mac OS X, including macOS Ventura.
 Note that you should make sure the command line is correct to avoid any failures.
 So this method is not suitable for novices or those who don't like technical stuff.
 Then you can burn protected DVD ISO image to blank disc as per the steps below:

 Step 1: Insert a blank DVD or DVD-DL into the Mac and launch the Terminal utility (Applications > Utilities > Terminal.app).

 Step 2: Locate the ISO somewhere easy to locate like the desktop or user home folder.

 Step 3: Type the following command: hdiutil burn ~/Desktop/DiskImageFile.iso (example: File Path "Desktop", File "DiskImageFile.iso") and hit return.
 It will start to burn the ISO file to a DVD on your Mac automatically.
 You can also enter the command hdiutil burn and then rrag your .iso file into the Terminal window (will automatically set the correct path and file)